splunk/conf19-sdc-workshop/README.md

 - [Yarn](https://yarnpkg.com/en/docs/install) is another package manager that enables additional workflows for JavaScript applications; a number of commands on the SDC Portal make use of Yarn.

 ## Reproduce the demo!
-1. Create a folder on your computer where you want your project files to reside
+1. Create a folder on your computer where you want your project files to reside.

 2. Clone this repo, which will create the `conf19-scp-workshop` folder:
     ```
     $ git clone https://github.com/splunk/conf19-scp-workshop
     ```

-3. Follow the steps at [./demo/README.md](https://github.com/splunk/conf19-scp-workshop/blob/master/demo/README.md) to setup your tenant (create a pipeline, ingest sample data)
+3. Follow the steps at [./demo/README.md](https://github.com/splunk/conf19-scp-workshop/blob/master/demo/README.md) to set up your tenant (create a pipeline, ingest sample data).

 4. Continue on to [./transit_dashboard_app/README.md](https://github.com/splunk/conf19-scp-workshop/blob/master/transit_dashboard_app/README.md) to develop, build, and run the application